24parida/shark-2.0/README.md

 ## 🎮 How to Use Shark

 ### Page 1: Initial Setup
+NOTE: There is almost **NO** input checking, program will crash with nonsensical inputs

 Input the following:
 - Starting stack
 - Starting pot size